 The Plan makes various investment funds available to participants to direct the investment of their accounts, including a Company stock fund, which gives participants the option to purchase shares of Fortune Brands Common Stock.
 The Plan has designated the Fortune Brands Common Stock Fund in the Plan as being held by an employee stock ownership plan.
 As part of the Separation, shareholders of Fortune Brands Common Stock, including Plan participants that invested in the Company stock fund, were entitled to receive one share of MasterBrand, Inc. common stock for every share of Fortune Brands Common Stock (the "Distribution") held on December 2, 2022.
 To effect the Distribution, the Plan designated a separate MasterBrand, Inc. Common Stock Fund.
-New investments in the MasterBrand, Inc. Common Stock Fund were not permitted, however, transfers into other Plan funds were permitted.
+As of December 31, 2023, all investment in the MasterBrand, Inc. Common Stock Fund were liquidated.
+Participants were given the option to redirect investments in the MasterBrand Common Stock Fund into another available fund.
+If no action was taken to redirect the investment, funds were redirected to the default of the BlackRock LifePath Index Fund W.

 Participant account balances are maintained to reflect each participant's beneficial interest in each of the investment funds available under the Plan.
-Participant account balances are increased by Company and participant contributions (including rollovers) and decreased by the amount of withdrawals and distributions.
+Participant account balances are increased by participant contributions, including rollovers, and Company contributions and decreased by the amount of withdrawals and distributions.
 Income and losses on Plan assets are allocated to participants' accounts based on the ratio of each participant's account balance invested in an investment fund to the total of all participants' account balances invested in that fund as of the preceding valuation date.